ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 First of all it will be useful to investigate AutoIt provided ways for keyboard strokes emulation.
 The most appropriate way is a [**Send**](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function according to the list of [available varaints](https://www.autoitscript.com/autoit3/docs/functions.htm).

-Our test application will press the "a" key into the already opened Notepad window.
+Our test application will press the "a" key in the already opened Notepad window.
 This is an algorithm of the application work:

 1. Find an opened Notepad window
 2. Switch to the Notepad window